vboyev-MSFT/defender-docs/defender-for-iot/set-up-sites.md

 1. Select the **Deselect devices from site** button.
 All of the devices become editable.
 1. Deselect the checkbox of the devices to be removed.
-    1. To reset the list, select **Discard all changes**. <!-- amit asked to write this: "If you want to reset the device list to its original state, select ‘Discard all changes.’
-This will undo any device exclusions and restore the initial device selection." - but i think that my line is ok? - Limor>
+    1. To reset the device list to its original state, select **Discard all changes**.

     :::image type="content" source="media/set-up-sites/site-security-associate-device-list-preview.png" alt-text="Screenshot of the site associtation preview devices page" lightbox="media/set-up-sites/site-security-associate-device-list-preview.png" :::